 Generally, the I-130 Petition for alien relative must be approved prior to submitting an application for AOS or CP.
 However, in the case where the beneficiary is an immediate relative of U.S. citizen petitioner, the I-485 application and the I-130 petition can usually be filled simultaneously.

 Preference immigrant categories are assigned a limited number of visas each year.
 The number of visas available in each category is allocated on a per-country basis.
 The result of this allocation system is that for some categories in which the demand for immigrant visas outstrips the supply, a waiting line is formed.

-Get an immigration consultation with our Glendale immigration lawyer today.
+Get an immigration consultation with our Los Angeles immigration lawyer today.
 Call (818) 276-9900 to set up an appointment!